rahilpopat/rahilpopat/README.md

 >
 > That lens carried into a decade in **financial services as a Product Owner**, working at the intersection of emerging technology and strategy — across digital assets, tokenisation, and innovation programmes where the constraints were just as tight and the stakes just as real.
 >
 > Now I apply all of it to **building AI agents**.
-The tools changed.
+The tools have changed.
 The discipline didn't.

 <br>